Aghajari/AXSpannableText/README.md

 ```

 ## Clickable Span
-You can enable click or long click for any spans
+You can enable click or long click for any span

 ```java
 spannableText.addType(new MY_SPAN_TYPE(){